ramda/ramda/CONTRIBUTING.md

         $ git checkout -b <branch>

 3. Make one or more atomic commits.
+Each commit should have a descriptive commit message, wrapped at 72 characters.
 Include unit tests if adding a function or fixing a bug.
-Do not update __ramda.min.js__: this is done as part of the release process.
-Each commit should have a descriptive commit message, wrapped at 72 characters.
+Update __dist/ramda.js__ with each commit: on Unix-based platforms, run `make`; on Windows, write the output of `scripts/build --complete` to a temporary file, then rename the file.

-4. Run `npm test && make lint`, and address any errors.
+4. Run `make test lint`, and address any errors.
 Preferably, fix commits in place using `git rebase` or `git commit --amend` to make the changes easier to review and to keep the history tidy.

 5. Push to your fork: